Proverbs 3:5 Trust in the LORD with all your heart and lean not on your own understanding;

 This had an immediate and profound impact on Mom.
 While she still didn’t understand, she turned to the Lord, and released it to Him.
 In Him, the edge of the pain dissipated.
 In Him, she found peace.
 In Him, she found refuge.
 She was no longer a tormented ‘prisoner’ of having to understand this death.
 She was able to mourn in a healthy place.

-Tragedy occurs all around us: hurricanes, tornados, flooding, earthquakes, explosions, accidents, terrorism, crimes, unexpected deaths or injuries.
+Tragedy occurs all around us: hurricanes, tornados, flooding, fires, Covid-19, earthquakes, explosions, accidents, terrorism, crimes, unexpected deaths or injuries.
 Life is filled with them.
 Usually they are things we read or hear about.
 But, sometimes they are near and we or our loved ones are stricken.
+Remember and pray for those recovering from the hurricanes and all those with Covid-19.
 Hopefully we have made it a way of life to trust in Him.
-If not, use those times to initiate a changed lifestyle of focusing on and trusting in Him.
+If not, use these times to initiate a changed lifestyle of focusing on and trusting in Him.
 He has a way of comforting and bringing life to us when we don’t understand.
 He is our source of mercy and grace to help us in our time of need.
 (Heb 4:16)